Key statistics illustrating North Somerset’s economy, including documents to download and links to other websites.

 Elsewhere within this website you can find out more regarding:

 - Business in North Somerset map (pdf, 12MB) - showing a selection of businesses in North Somerset and Weston-super-Mare including details of sector, location and company logo

 Elsewhere you can find:

 - Intelligence West is a directory of data for the West of England.

-- North Somerset Council’s basic information about North Somerset’s 36 wards.
+- North Somerset Council provides demographic data including Census 2011 data and basic information about North Somerset’s 36 wards.
 Each ward profile contains a simple map, key facts and statistics on crime, deprivation, education, employment, health, housing, population and transport in that area.